Microsoft/azure-docs.pt-pt/articles/role-based-access-control/check-access.md

 ---
-title: Início rápido - vista o acesso a um utilizador tem de recursos do Azure | Documentos da Microsoft
+title: Quickstart - View the access a user has to Azure resources
-description: Saiba como ver o acesso um utilizador ou de outra entidade de segurança tem de recursos do Azure com o controlo de acesso baseado em funções (RBAC) e o portal do Azure.
+description: In this QuickStart, learn how to view the access a user or other security principal has to Azure resources using role-based access control (RBAC) and the Azure portal.
 services: role-based-access-control
 documentationCenter: ''
 author: rolyon